ujagaga/data_collect_web_display/WebServer/README.md

     N ... name
     V ... value
     G ... group to use to group multiple variables
     T ... type of the variable.
-The only supported type is "toggle".
+The supported types are "toggle" and "semaphore".
+You can use just the first letter (t or s).
             If toggle type is set, the variable will be displayed with a toggle button.
+            If semaphore type is set, the variable will be displayed as an LED.
-If omitted, it will be displayed with a value.
+            If no type is set, it will be displayed as an editable input box value.

 To retrieve a control variable value, go to "/getvar" page like: